-In May 2020, the IASB issued amendments to IAS 16, Property, Plant and Equipment ('IAS 16').
+On September 1, 2022, the Company adopted amendments to IAS 16, Property, Plant and Equipment ('IAS 16').
 The amendments prohibit a company from deducting from the cost of property, plant and equipment amounts received from selling items produced while the company is preparing the asset for its intended use.
 A company will be required to recognize these sales proceeds and related costs in earnings.
-These amendments become effective for annual reporting periods beginning on or after January 1, 2022 (which will become effective on September 1, 2022 for the Company), and will apply retrospectively to items of property, plant and equipment that are available for use after the beginning of the earliest period presented in the financial statements in which the entity first applies the amendments.
-The Company does not expect a significant impact on its consolidated financial statements.
+The retrospective adoption of these amendments had no impact to the Company's consolidated financial statements and there were no adjustments to the carrying amounts of the Company's property, plant and equipment on the date of transition as a result of the application of these amendments.